 Vulnerable Subjects - Prisoners

-- Prisoner is defined to include any individual involuntarily confined or detained in a penal institution.
+Prisoner is defined as an individual involuntarily confined or detained in a penal institution, including persons:

-- individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and
+- detained in other facilities (e.g. for the treatment of drug detoxification or alcoholism) by virtue of statutes or commitment procedures providing such alternatives to criminal prosecution or incarceration in a penal institution,

 Categories of Research in Which Prisoners May Participate